-This report is published in compliance with Federal legislation and for the most part reflects results of the sampling and testing we conducted between January 1, 2014 and December 31, 2014.
-A list of Important Definitions appears on page 5 to help you interpret and understand various terms and abbreviations we are required to use in the report.
-However, the most important message in this document is the fact that the drinking water provided by the Port St. Lucie Utility Systems Department continues to meet all Federal and State requirements!
+We are pleased to again provide you an opportunity to review our annual Consumer Confidence Report (CCR) which offers details about the quality of this utility's potable water.
+This report is published in compliance with Federal legislation and for the most part reflects results of the sampling and testing we conducted between January 1, 2015 and December 31, 2015.
+However, the most important message in this document is the fact that the drinking water provided by the Port St. Lucie Utility Systems Department is clean, safe, great tasting, and continues to meet all Federal and State requirements!